syncfusion-content/install-docs/Common/Essential-Studio/Telemetry.md

 * Enabled by default during development
 * Automatically disabled in production builds
 * No data is collected from deployed applications

 This ensures that telemetry does not affect your application users or production systems

+## What information is Not collected?

+Syncfusion<sup>&reg;</sup> does not collect:

+* Personal information (name, email address, customer ID, company information)
+* Source code
+* Documents or files
+* Application data
+* User-generated content
+* Business data
+* Prompts or AI conversations
+* Authentication credentials
+* License keys
+* Any information that can directly identify an individual

 ## How to Disable Telemetry (Opt-out)?